+Prior to being elected executive, Mark Poloncarz served six years as Erie County Comptroller.
 As Comptroller, Mark Poloncarz was known as the “Taxpayers’ Watchdog” and that tradition continues as County Executive.
-Poloncarz understands the only way to provide the services the public desires during a time when revenues are tight is by running government as efficiently and effectively as possible, and that is exactly what Mark has done since taking office as Executive.
+Poloncarz understands government should be run efficiently and effectively as possible, and that is exactly what Mark has done since taking office as Executive.

 The proof of Mark’s sound fiscal leadership is in the reports issued by the independent rating agencies.
-In 2014, as a result of Mark’s prudent budgeting and strong fiscal discipline, Fitch Ratings raised Erie County’s credit rating outlook from “stable” to “positive” and Standard & Poor’s upgraded the county’s credit rating three steps to “AA-”, the highest credit rating the county has received from any rating agency in more than a decade.
+As a result of Mark’s prudent budgeting and strong fiscal discipline, Fitch Ratings raised Erie County’s credit rating to “A+” and Standard & Poor’s upgraded the county’s credit rating three steps to “AA-”, the highest credit rating the county has received from any rating agency in more than a decade.

 As Mark’s tenure as County Executive continues, you can be assured he will continue to be YOUR Taxpayers’ Watchdog.